 Additional Insured Coverage

-In the scenario outlined above, Happy Hardware has hired Fantastic Flooring to replace an old floor.
-Harry knows that his business might be sued if the flooring contractor acts negligently, and injures a third party.
-Harry doesn't don't want to use the store's liability policy as first-line coverage for claims attributable to the contractor.
-He wants the contractor's policy to serve as primary coverage for those claims.
+When Ready Realty hires Precise Paving to repave the parking lot, Ready knows that its business might be sued if the paving contractor acts negligently and injures a third party.
+Ready doesn't don't want its liability policy used as first-line coverage for claims attributable to the contractor.
+Rather, it wants the contractor's policy to serve as primary coverage for those claims.

-Thus, Harry requires Fantastic Flooring to cover the business as an additional insured under the contractor's liability policy.
-As an additional insured under Fantastic Flooring's liability policy, Happy Hardware should be covered for claims resulting from negligence attributable to Fantastic, or jointly to Fantastic and Happy Hardware.
-Happy Hardware's own liability policy will afford backup coverage, insuring those claims on an excess basis.
+Thus, Ready Realty requires Precise Paving to cover Ready as an additional insured under the contractor's liability policy.
+As an additional insured under the paving contractor's liability policy, Ready should be covered for claims resulting from negligence attributable to Precise Paving or jointly to Ready Realty and Precise Paving.
+Ready's own liability policy will afford backup coverage, insuring those claims on an excess basis.

-Additional insured coverage has some disadvantages.
-One major drawback is that the additional insured is sharing the contractor's policy limits with the contractor.
-A large claim against Fantastic Flooring could reduce or exhaust Fantastic's policy limits, leaving little or no coverage for Happy Hardware.
-Another disadvantage is that the additional insured is relying on the contractor's policy for coverage.
-The contractor could alter or cancel the policy without the additional insured's knowledge.
+One disadvantage of additional insured coverage is that the additional insured is sharing the contractor's policy limits with the contractor.
+A large claim against the contractor could reduce or exhaust its policy limits, leaving little or no coverage for the additional insured.
+Another pitfall is that the additional insured is relying on the contractor's policy for coverage.
+The contractor could reduce, alter or cancel the policy without the additional insured's knowledge.